 Type Declarations

-A type declaration is introduced by the type
+A type declaration is introduced by the type keyword, followed by an

 identifier for the type, an equals sign, some optional hints, and the actual